Why choose Suwanee?

 - Suwanee residents have access to the latest medical technologies and specialty services at local hospitals.
 Two Gwinnett Hospital System facilities are within 10 minutes of Suwanee in either direction.
 And world-class medical facilities, such as Emory University and Northside hospitals, and world-renowned physicians are close-by, too.

 - Southern hospitality isn’t a myth; it’s alive and well in Suwanee.
 Despite our rapid growth, Suwanee has managed to maintain its small-town feel and sense of neighborliness.

-- The Gwinnett County school system is widely regarded as the best in the state.
+- The Gwinnett County school system is widely regarded as the best in the state and has twice won the prestigious national Broad Prize, which rewards districts that improve achievement levels of disadvantaged students.
 Suwanee students attend the best of the best as evidenced by high test scores and other school achievements.